-To register a food business, complete and return the below form.
-Once we receive your form, our environmental health team will contact you regarding the registration process.
+To register or renew a food business, you must notify council by completing and returning this online form.
+Once we receive your form, our environmental health team will assess it and contact you regarding the registration process.

-You must have a certificate of registration for a food business from us before you can commence selling potentially hazardous food.
+You must have a Certificate of Registration for a food business from us before you can commence selling food.

 Registration of food businesses expire on 30 June each year.
 We will send a renewal form to all existing food businesses in Clarence before this date.

-Anyone selling food at a temporary food stall where the food is likely to become unsafe if it is not kept under temperature control must register with us.
+Anyone selling food at a temporary food stall must register with us.

 A mobile food business is a food business that operates from a mobile structure.

 The term mobile structure is defined in the Food Act 2003 as: ‘A vehicle, trailer, cart, tent, stall booth, pontoon, table, barbeque, pizza oven, or other mobile structure, that is not permanently fixed to the whole, or part, of a building, structure or land, in, at or from which food is, or is intended to be, handled or sold.’

 Detailed guidelines for the operation of a mobile food business are available from the Department of Health website.
 We also have copies that can be forwarded to you on request.

 The certificate of registration for your mobile food business gives state-wide registration and needs to be renewed annually.